Mudasir-Wazir/RealTime-Sentiment-Analysis_with_Gradio/README.md

 └─ README.md
 ```

+## Usage

+- Enter a sentence and click Submit.
+The app returns a label-style view with both POSITIVE and NEGATIVE confidence scores.
+- Try the prefilled examples to verify the model is working.
+- If you submit an empty input, the app will prompt you to provide text.

 ## Notes

 - On first run, `transformers` downloads a small sentiment model; wait for it to complete.
+- The model is pinned for consistent results across machines.
 - If port 7860 is busy, Gradio will offer another port.
 - To deactivate the virtual environment: `deactivate`.